-Bodysurf Scotland’s Community Dance Programme was established in August 2015 with the engagement of Dance Development Officer, Ellen Shaw, who has worked with nearly 2,000 participants (and rising) since its inauguration.
-Offering regular classes, one-off workshops and performance opportunities across the length and breadth of Moray, our Community Dance Programme offers pre and primary school aged children, young people, older people and people with additional support needs new opportunities to experience and take part in dance.
+Dance North’s Participatory Programme was established in August 2015 with the engagement of our Dance Development Officer to offer regular classes, one-off workshops and performance opportunities across the length and breadth of Moray.
+Our Participatory Programme offers primary school aged children, young people, older people and people with additional support needs new opportunities to experience and take part in dance.

-If you would like to hear more about our Community Dance Programme, or speak to us about providing dance and movement activities for your group, please don’t hesitate to contact Ellen on 01309 691661 or email@example.com
+If you would like to hear more about our Participatory Programme, or speak to us about providing dance and movement activities for your group, please don’t hesitate to contact us on 01309 691661 or email@example.com

 Older People (aged 55+)

 The Dance Development Officer works closely with the Older Persons Development Team at the Moray Council to provide dance and movement activities to Be Active Life Long groups, as well as the Elgin, Lossiemouth and Buckie Sing, Exercise and Tea groups.
 Adapting content to suit the needs and capabilities of those participating, dance is mixed with gentle standing and seated exercise to increase mobility, strength and fitness.
 Find out how to join in

 The demand for such activity has been particularly high and the Dance Development Officer has also provided activities for those living in Sheltered Housing and Residential Care Homes across the region.